Jim Trenton: KCAA and Poorman's Nation

 In late 2010, Trenton began one of various stints on the pay-your-own-way broadcast station KCAA, based out of San Bernardino, California.
 While most hosts on the station pay hourly to host their own vanity programs, Poorman was given a free air slot, and had an agreement with station ownership to split the revenue from any advertising sold.
 The show "Poorman's Radio Invasion", ended after about a year, at which point he moved to New York to prepare for his new syndicated program.

 On October 10, 2011, Trenton began his syndicated show, called Poorman's Nation.
 Despite originally being promoted as a live call-in show, Poorman's Nation instead consisted solely of taped interviews from Occupy Wall Street.
-The program was syndicated by the Genesis Communications Network, but had just one affiliate, KCAA, which carried his original Radio Invasion program earlier in the year.
+The program was syndicated by the Genesis Communications Network, and produced by Mike Lundgren with KCAA, which carried his original Radio Invasion program earlier in the year.
 Trenton conducted his on-the-street interviews while wearing only a Depression-era-style barrel, which earned him some degree of media attention, including an appearance on The Young Turks.
 However, the show failed to pick up any additional affiliates or local sponsors, and was canceled by the syndicator on November 7, 2011.

-Trenton returned to KCAA twice more between 2012 and 2015, with neither show lasting more than nine months.
+Trenton returned to KCAA twice from 2012 to 2015, with neither show lasting more than nine months.

-Hosting
+Host

 While working at KROQ in the mid-1980s, local Orange County TV station KDOC had a program called Adventures with the Poorman hosted by Trenton.

 In the late 1980s, Trenton hosted a show on KDOC called Request Video.
 This was a live show featuring videos of primarily rock and independent bands.
 In addition, Trenton took live phone calls and interviewed bands.
 His show was the first to interview the then-unknown Gwen Stefani and her band No Doubt.
-He quit after 15 months, complaining that the show did not pay him.

 The Love Channel and Poorman's Bikini Beach

-In 1994 Trenton launched a live, late-night call-in TV advice show called The Love Channel on KDOC.
+In 1994, Trenton launched a live, late-night call-in TV advice show called The Love Channel on KDOC.
 He co-hosted the show with “Dr. Danielle” Ardolino, a UCLA Medical School graduate who was then completing her residency at the UC Irvine Medical Center.
 The show featured a mix of advice to callers, celebrity interviews and band performances.
-The show attempted to replicate the success of Loveline, but it was ultimately canceled when Trenton removed all of his clothing during a broadcast.
+The show attempted to replicate the success of Loveline, but it was ultimately canceled.
 In 1999, Trenton again returned to the television landscape, producing a program called Poorman's Bikini Beach.
 Like The Love Channel, Poorman owned and controlled the show, renting airtime from various television stations.
 It ran subsequent years, on various television stations including the Los Angeles station KJLA.

-Trenton canceled the program on January 17, 2011 to pursue other career opportunities in New York.
+Trenton canceled the program on January 17, 2011, to pursue other career opportunities in New York.